-It should be noted that the designation of any population group as being vulnerable is both dynamic and relative, because the nature of those groupings is culturally dependent and may also be related to the particular research project.
+It should be noted that the determination of any population group as being potentially vulnerable is dynamic, relative, and often imperfect, because the nature of those groupings is culturally dependent and may also be related to the particular research project.
 Moreover, people may experience different degrees of vulnerability and at different times, depending on their particular circumstances.

 Vulnerability is most often discussed in relation to the concept of informed consent but is also related to other important research ethics principles and practices.
 As respect for personal autonomy, prevention of harm, and promotion of justice are widely accepted ethical principles of responsible research, the possibility that some communities and individuals may be susceptible to exploitation or harm due to their vulnerable circumstances raises important ethical concerns.

-The TCPS2 emphasizes the principle of Respect for Vulnerable Persons.
-Recognizing researchers’ broad ethical obligation to uphold respect for all persons and to promote fairness and equity, this principle highlights the duty of researchers to determine if their research may require special procedures to ensure that potentially vulnerable participants are protected against abuse, exploitation, discrimination, and undue harm.
-For example, researchers may consider if having additional channels and opportunities for research participants to gather more information regarding the research project, voice their concerns, or withdraw their participation or data sharing consent may help to enhance prospective vulnerable participants’ autonomy and interests.
+The TCPS2 emphasizes the principle of Respect for Persons.
+Recognizing researchers’ broad ethical obligation to uphold respect for all persons and to promote fairness and equity, this principle highlights the duty of researchers to determine if their research may require special procedures to ensure that participants are not rendered vulnerable due to the research, and that they are protected against abuse, exploitation, discrimination, and undue harm.
+For example, researchers may consider if having additional channels and opportunities for research participants to gather more information regarding the research project, voice their concerns, or withdraw their participation or data sharing consent may help to enhance all prospective participants’ autonomy and interests.

-Protection of vulnerable populations: A note of caution
+Protection of people who may be rendered vulnerable: A note of caution